garrandall/popular-music-data/tracks/sandcastles-beyonce.md

 We build sand castles
 That washed away
 I made you cry
-When I walked away, ooh
+When I walked away, oh
 And although I promised
 That I couldn't stay, babe
 Every promise don't work out that way, oh babe